electron/electron/docs/api/process.md

 Returns `Object`:

-* `residentSetBytes` Integer on _Linux_ or `workingSetSize` Integer on _Windows_ - The
+* `residentSet` Integer _Linux_ and _Windows_ - The amount of memory
-amount of memory currently pinned to actual physical RAM.
+currently pinned to actual physical RAM.
-* `privateBytes` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
+* `private` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
-* `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself.
+* `shared` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself.

 Returns an object giving memory usage statistics about the current process.
 Note